 - Actively creative, may have skills in the arts or theatre.

 - Kindly and generous.

 Jupiter in Virgo

-Jupiter boosts Virgo’s proclivity to be pragmatic, especially in the workplace, and may add an intellectual element to output or reinforce a somewhat ‘cool’ approach, which can be an advantage in work-related situations.
-Jupiter can provide a great encouragement to write that paper, apply analysis to a problem, or work on a mind-related activity previously put aside.
+Jupiter boosts Virgo’s proclivity to be pragmatic, especially in the workplace and may add an intellectual element to output or reinforce a somewhat ‘cool’ approach, which can be an advantage in work-related situations.
+Jupiter can provide great encouragement to write that paper, apply analysis to a problem, or work on a mind-related activity previously put aside.

 - Waits for opportunities.